esp233/esp233.github.io/_pages/publications.md

 ### Contesting the Vulgar *Hanmai* 喊麦 Performance from Kuaishou: Online Vigilantism toward Chinese Underclass Youths on Social Media Platforms
 **Hou, J.** in *Introducing Vigilant Audiences*, pp.49-75, 2020.

+**Abstract**: This study traces various vigilant practices targeting *hanmai* 喊麦 creators and fans in Chinese digital landscape.
+While *hanmai* rap culture paves the way for an emerging collective identity among diverse underclass groups, its technologically mediated visibility also reinforces class struggles.
+Particularly, middle-class audiences of *hanmai* use aethetic, moral, and technological concerns as a weapon to denounce the vulgarities of Chinese underclass and demonstrate their own superiority. [**Read More**](https://doi.org/10.11647/OBP.0200.03)

 ## Fan Communities, Data Activism, and Consumption